Royalty9628/alx-system_engineering-devops/0x00-shell_basics/README.md

 File : 8-firstdelete - script that Delete the file betty.
 File : 9-firstdirdeletion - script that Delete the directory my_first_directory.
 File : 10-back - script that changes the working directory to the previous one.
+File : 11-lists - script that that lists all files.